thruthesky/overframe/README.md

-# overframe
-Overframe - A framework that works on other framework.
+# Overframe - Framework independent frame work.

+## Overview

+Overframe is another name of sapcms 4 which runs upon other frameworks like codeigniter, laravel, slim, etc.